 kids has a disability, giving all children a chance to learn about differences, acceptance, and empathy

 the investment required of parents of children with special rights in order to participate in the Inclusion Program at Peachtree

-the amount of generous donations pledged LIVE at last year’s record breaking Springtime at Peachtree fundraising event
+the record breaking amount of generous donations pledged LIVE at the 2019 Springtime at Peachtree fundraising event

 approximate number of children ages 12 months – 6 years old who attend the Preschool

 of our classrooms participate in the Inclusion Program

 the approximate amount we were able to lower Inclusion Program tuition due to fundraising efforts